Skip to content

 Share

-Selecting an ERP system affects every department, every process, and every person in the organisation.
-It’s a 5-10 year commitment with total costs typically ranging from hundreds of thousands to millions — depending on company size and complexity.
+ERP selection affects every department, every process, every person.
+It’s a 5-10 year commitment.
+Total costs run from hundreds of thousands to millions depending on company size and complexity.
 Getting it wrong is expensive.
-Getting it right transforms operations.
+Getting it right changes how the business operates.

 How Do You Define ERP Requirements?

 Industry requirements.
-Some industries have specific ERP needs: pharmaceutical companies need batch tracking and compliance reporting; manufacturers need BOM management and shop floor control; service companies need project accounting and time tracking.
+Some industries have specific needs: pharma companies need batch tracking and compliance reporting.
+Manufacturers need BOM management and shop floor control.
+Service companies need project accounting and time tracking.
+If your vendor doesn’t have these built in, you’ll be building custom from day one.

 Non-negotiables.
 Identify the 15-20 requirements that will eliminate vendors.
-These are typically: specific industry functionality, geographic/language support, regulatory compliance capabilities, and integration with specific existing systems.
+These are typically specific industry functionality, geographic/language support, regulatory compliance capabilities, and integration with existing systems.
+Every vendor can tick 200 boxes on a feature list.
+These 15-20 items are the ones that actually determine your shortlist.
+Everything else is noise.

 How Do You Evaluate ERP Vendors?

 Only 48% of digital initiatives meet their business outcome targets (Gartner, 2024).
-The vendor evaluation process directly impacts whether your ERP initiative joins the successful half.
+The vendor evaluation process directly affects whether your ERP initiative joins the successful half.

 Step 1: Longlist (5-7 vendors).
-Based on your non-negotiable requirements, create a longlist.
+Based on your non-negotiables, create a longlist.
 Use analyst reports (Gartner Magic Quadrant, Forrester Wave), peer recommendations, and industry associations to identify candidates.
+Don’t skip the peer recommendations.
+Analysts tell you what’s possible.
+Peers tell you what’s real.

 Step 3: RFP and demos.
 Send detailed scenarios (not feature checklists) to shortlisted vendors.
 Ask them to demonstrate how their system handles your specific processes.
-Script the demo — don’t let vendors show their standard presentation.
+Nota bene: script the demo.
+Don’t let vendors show their standard presentation.
+Vendors are excellent at showing their strengths.
+Scripted scenario demos reveal the gaps that polished presentations hide.
+I’ve sat through vendor demos where they glossed over three dealbreakers in 90 seconds.
+Scripted scenarios make that impossible.

 Step 4: Reference checks.
-Talk to 2-3 customers of each vendor — ideally in your industry and of similar size.
+Talk to 2-3 customers of each vendor, ideally in your industry and of similar size.
 Ask about implementation duration, hidden costs, ongoing support quality, and whether they’d choose the same vendor again.
+That last question tells you everything.

 Cloud ERP vs. On-Premise: How Do You Choose?

-Cloud ERP (SaaS) — the vendor hosts and manages the system.
+Cloud ERP (SaaS): the vendor hosts and manages the system.
 You access it through a browser.
 Updates are automatic.
 Customisation is limited to configuration and API-based extensions.
 Examples: SAP S/4HANA Cloud (public edition), Oracle Fusion Cloud, Microsoft Dynamics 365.
+Good fit for companies that want to stay standard and don’t have deep IT infrastructure teams.

-On-premise ERP — you host and manage the system on your own infrastructure.
+On-premise ERP: you host and manage the system on your own infrastructure.
 Full customisation control.
 You decide when to update.
 Higher TCO but maximum flexibility.
 Examples: SAP S/4HANA (on-premise), Oracle E-Business Suite.
+I’d only recommend this now if you have very specific regulatory or customisation requirements that cloud can’t meet.

-Managed private cloud — the vendor hosts a dedicated instance for you.
+Managed private cloud: the vendor hosts a dedicated instance for you.
 More customisation than public cloud, less operational burden than on-premise.
 Examples: RISE with SAP (S/4HANA private edition).
+This is the sweet spot for a lot of mid-market companies right now.

 ERP Selection: Five Key Decisions1.
 Process ScopeWhich processes?Which modules?Phase 1 vs later?2.
 DeploymentCloud SaaS?Private cloud?On-premise?3.
 VendorSAP, Oracle, MS?Industry fit?Reference checks?4.
 PartnerImplementation team?Industry experience?Engagement model?5.
 Success KPIsROI targets?Adoption metrics?Timeline goals?ORDER:Decide in order: scope → deployment → vendor → partner → KPIs.
 Most mistakes come from choosing the vendor first.